no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

 * The examples here assume the remote computer is called 'nathanDesktop', the username is ‘nathan’, and DNS resolving works properly on your network.

-* There is probably a better way to do this than using a shared user account.
-This is the solution
+* We are connecting to the remote computer because it's a better way than using a shared user account.
+If you have a different method that works better for you, follow that.

-### Steps:
+Steps:

 1. Get access to the remote computer using SSH public keys (once)